dirtmaxim/OpenMultiTracker/README.md

 Requirements:
 - C++11 compiler;
 - OpenCV3 built with ffmpeg support;
-- Bgslibrary for OpenCV3 (libbgs.dylib is built library for Mac OS X, bgslibrary - folder that contains headers for built library).
+- Bgslibrary for OpenCV 3 (libbgs.dylib is built library for Mac OS X, bgslibrary - folder that contains headers for built library).
 ```